Temperature: Negative temperature

-On the empirical temperature scales that are not referenced to absolute zero, a negative temperature is one below the zero-point of the scale used.
+On the empirical temperature scales that are not referenced to absolute zero, a negative temperature is one below the zero point of the scale used.
 For example, dry ice has a sublimation temperature of −78.5 degC which is equivalent to −109.3 degF.
-On the absolute Kelvin scale this temperature is 194.6 K. No body can be brought to exactly 0 K (the temperature of the ideally coldest possible body) by any finite practicable process; this is a consequence of the third law of thermodynamics.
+On the absolute Kelvin scale this temperature is 194.6 K. No body of matter can be brought to exactly 0 K (the temperature of the ideally coldest possible body) by any finite practicable process; this is a consequence of the third law of thermodynamics.

-The international kinetic theory temperature of a body cannot take negative values.
+The internal kinetic theory states that the temperature of a body of matter cannot take negative values.
 The thermodynamic temperature scale, however, is not so constrained.

-For a body of matter, there can sometimes be conceptually defined, in terms of microscopic degrees of freedom, namely particle spins, a subsystem, with a temperature other than that of the whole body.
-When the body is in its own state of internal thermodynamic equilibrium, the temperatures of the whole body and of the subsystem must be the same.
-The two temperatures can differ when, by work through externally imposed force fields, energy can be transferred to and from the subsystem, separately from the rest of the body; then the whole body is not in its own state of internal thermodynamic equilibrium.
+A body of matter can sometimes be conceptually defined in terms of microscopic degrees of freedom, namely particle spins, a subsystem with a temperature other than that of the whole body.
+When the body is in its state of internal thermodynamic equilibrium, the temperatures of the entire body and the subsystem must be the same.
+The two temperatures can differ when, by work through externally imposed force fields, energy can be transferred to and from the subsystem, separately from the rest of the body; then, the whole body is not in its own state of internal thermodynamic equilibrium.
 There is an upper limit of energy such a spin subsystem can attain.

-Considering the subsystem to be in a temporary state of virtual thermodynamic equilibrium, it is possible to obtain a negative temperature on the thermodynamic scale.
-Thermodynamic temperature is the inverse of the derivative of the subsystem's entropy with respect to its internal energy.
-As the subsystem's internal energy increases, the entropy increases for some range, but eventually attains a maximum value and then begins to decrease as the highest energy states begin to fill.
-At the point of maximum entropy, the temperature function shows the behavior of a singularity, because the slope of the entropy as a function of energy decreases to zero and then turns negative.
+Considering the subsystem to be in a temporary state of virtual thermodynamic equilibrium, obtaining a negative temperature on the thermodynamic scale is possible.
+Thermodynamic temperature is the inverse of the derivative of the subsystem's entropy for its internal energy.
+As the subsystem's internal energy increases, the entropy increases for some range but eventually attains a maximum value and then begins to decrease as the highest energy states begin to fill.
+At the point of maximum entropy, the temperature function shows the behavior of a singularity because the slope of the entropy as a function of energy decreases to zero and then turns negative.
 As the subsystem's entropy reaches its maximum, its thermodynamic temperature goes to positive infinity, switching to negative infinity as the slope turns negative.
 Such negative temperatures are hotter than any positive temperature.
 Over time, when the subsystem is exposed to the rest of the body, which has a positive temperature, energy is transferred as heat from the negative temperature subsystem to the positive temperature system.
 The kinetic theory temperature is not defined for such subsystems.